59de44955ebd/WinSetupShell/README.md

 Additional compatible (64-bit, portable and WinAPI only) applications can be added to folder `programs` on the USB flash drive.
 Links to them can then be added to the start menu by adding them to JSON-like text file
 `shell_data\app_data\start_menu.pson`
 using an arbitrary text editor.
 The format should be self-explanatory.
-It's important that .exe paths in this file are never absolute (since the drive letter at runtime is not fixed), but instead either start with `%programs%\...` or `%windir%\...`, which will then be evaluated at runtime.
+Like in JSON (or JS or C...), backslashes in pathes have to be doubled.
+It's important that .exe paths in this file are never absolute (since the drive letter at runtime is not fixed), but instead either start with `%programs%\\...` or `%windir%\\...`, which will then be evaluated at runtime.

 To add or remove applications to/from the quick launch toolbar, edit text file
 `shell_data\app_data\quick_launch.pson`